-Horse-safe annual flowers to add to flower beds or containers include nasturtium (Nasturtium spp.), which produces plentiful, bright flowers in red, orange, yellow and cream.
-Trailing nasturtium (Nasturtium majus) climbs trellises and bush nasturtium (Nasturtium minus) has mounding growth.
-For a tall-growing annual that yields large, showy flowers consider sunflower (Helianthus annuus).
-Choose from cultivars that give edible seeds or those with lower-growing branching growth forms that yield colorful cutting flowers.
+Annual flowers light up flower beds or containers all during the growing season.
+Horse-safe annuals include nasturtium (Nasturtium spp.), which produces huge crops of bright flowers in red, orange, yellow, and cream.
+Trailing nasturtium (Nasturtium majus) climbs trellises, and bush nasturtium (Nasturtium minus) has mounding growth.

 For a tall annual with familiar flowers, consider sunflowers (Helianthus annuus).
 Some cultivars provide edible seeds while others, with lower branching growth, are wonderful for cut flowers.